 Welcome to HistoryWow

 Why ‘Wow’?
 Because history has a ‘Wow’ factor.
-History is rich in fascinating and inspiratonal incidents and events.
+History is rich in fascinating and inspirational incidents and events.
 Stories of heroism, self-sacrifice, humor, arrogance, foolishness, victory against the odds, the cruel hand of fate, irony and nobility.

 History Question of the Day